Rebecca Budig: Early life and career

-Career
+Born in Cincinnati, Ohio and raised in Fort Mitchell, Kentucky, Budig was the youngest of three siblings and five half-siblings, as each of her parents had children by a previous marriage.
+At approximately 9 years of age, she returned to Cincinnati to attend the School for Creative and Performing Arts, which she did from grade 4 through 12, graduating in 1991.
+Budig then attended the Miami University until, at her manager's suggestion, she dropped out during her sophomore year and headed west, so as not to miss out on that pilot season's auditions.

 Budig's first acting job was in Aerosmith's music video "Livin' on the Edge".
 She later had a cameo role as a teenage girl saved by Chris O'Donnell's character Dick Grayson in Batman Forever.

-In 1995, Budig auditioned for the role of Kelsey Jefferson on All My Children, but received an offer from Guiding Light, where she began her three-year stint as Michelle Bauer from (1995 to 1998).
+In 1995, Budig was about to audition for the role of Kelsey Jefferson on All My Children when she received an offer from Guiding Light, where she began her three-year stint as Michelle Bauer from (1995 to 1998).

 Budig played the role of Patty in Captain Nuke and the Bomber Boys in 1995.
 She then portrayed Babsy in the 1996 film God's Lonely Man, followed by James Dean: A Race with Destiny where she played actress Natalie Wood and Bonehead Detectives in the Paleo World where she played Allie.
 Both films were released in 1997.

 Budig's most famous role has been that of the spoiled, rich girl-turned-makeup company executive Greenlee Smythe on All My Children—a role which she originated on August 11, 1999.
 Greenlee was supposed to be a recurring role, but executives enjoyed Budig and offered her a three-year contract.
 While on All My Children, Budig garnered accolades from fans and press for her performance on the soap opera, as well as her character's pairing with Josh Duhamel's Leo du Pres.
 She was nominated for a Daytime Emmy Award for Outstanding Supporting Actress in a Drama Series in 2001 and again in 2003.
 Her onscreen pairing with Duhamel earned them a Daytime Emmy Award nomination as well, for America's Favorite Couple in 2002.
 She was often called "Little Budig" by Duhamel, who had given her the nickname.
 In 2003, Budig won a Soap Opera Digest Award for Outstanding Younger Lead Actress.
 In November 2005, Budig left the show to relocate to California.